Keith Cooper speaks to Notre Dame Law School students on April 12 in the Eck Hall of Law.

-In 1997, Cooper went from a man with two jobs and no criminal record to a convicted felon – sentenced to serve 40 years in prison for an armed robbery at an apartment complex in Elkhart, Ind.
+In 1997, Cooper went from having two jobs and no criminal record to being a convicted felon – sentenced to serve 40 years in prison for an armed robbery at an apartment complex in Elkhart, Ind.

 “It was like my life was over,” he said.
 “I had a wife and three children.
 I told my wife at the time, ‘Get on with your life.
 Don’t wait on me.’”

 Cooper and his attorney, Elliot Slosar of the Chicago-based civil-rights law firm Loevy & Loevy, spoke last week at Notre Dame Law School.
 Cooper talked about the combination of bad luck and official misconduct that led to his arrest and conviction, and Slosar described the decades-long process that finally led to Cooper clearing his name.

 “I was at a breaking point.
 I was ready to give up,” Cooper said of his mindset before he met Slosar.